jmangt/test-driven-puppet/rspec.md

 ### Assertions

 An assertion or expectation is the code that tests your SUBJECT's behavior.
-In the dog example the `it do ... end` blocks are the ones that contain the assertion.
+In the Dog example the `it do ... end` blocks are the ones that contain the assertion.

-In the first scenario the assertion expect that the Dog won't bark if it is asleep.
+In the first scenario the assertion expects that the Dog won't bark if it is asleep.
 If the Dog's bark would have been something different from `nil` Rspec would have marked the test as failed.